 Marissa Township Cemeteries (1860–1983)

 Chronicling more than 6600 burials in Mascoutah City Cemetery took more than four years to complete.
 A four-page cemetery plat map is included plus smaller cemeteries of Briesacker, Perrin/Home and Schnebelin family cemeteries.
 Order the print edition ONLINE or mail a check with this form.
-168 pages. $15.00.
+168 pages. $15.00

 A companion to Mascoutah Township Cemeteries

 Showcases an inventory of Fike and Lincoln Lake cemeteries along with burials in Holy Childhood of Jesus (Old and New) plus all smaller cemeteries in this township previously published in the Society Quarterly.
 Mascoutah township surnames (PDF).
 Order the print edition ONLINE or mail a check with this form.
 84 pages. $15.00.